Maths Scholars Scholarship Interview - the low down

 Some final points

-The whole focus of the interview is to find out about you and your potential - and I stress the word “potential”.
+The whole focus of the Assessment is to find out about you and your potential - and I stress the word “potential”.
 You may be asked about, say, experience in the classroom and it may happen that you have, as yet, little or none to draw upon.
 But please do not fret, as we are looking for potential and you can demonstrate that through thoughtful and informed answers.

 Be aware that we also take notes as you speak to us.
 Be prepared for that and don’t let it put you off.
 It’s just a fact of life and we need our notes for our records and further discussion.